What is Vedanta?

 You are who you are.
 You don't need to do anything to become Atman / Brahman as you are already that.
 But the problem is you don't know who you really are, which unknowingly brings you much sorrow and suffering.
 So the practice of Vedanta is geared towards removing your ignorance about your real Self as well as purifying the mind so that the Reality can shine forth freely.
 Just like there are infinite ways of getting to the mountain-top but the top is same for all, there are infinite ways of getting to Enlightenment/Self-Realization from where you currently stand but the eventual Reality is same for all.

 These infinite paths are different combinations of four types of practices.
 Each of these practices (called the four Yogas) are based on four different and powerful faculties of the human mind - intellect, emotion, concentration and action.
-It's best to practice all these four Yogas as they complement each other resulting in a rapid and holistic spiritual growth:
+It is best to practice all of these four Yogas as they complement each other resulting in a rapid and holistic spiritual growth:

 ॐ तत् सत्